 Are there articles for senior citizens traveling solo?

-Women on the Road: Virtually all the articles you'll find on Women on the Road are as suitable for seniors as they are for young people, with a very few exceptions.
+Women on the Road: Virtually all the articles you’ll find on Women on the Road are as suitable for seniors as they are for young people, with very few exceptions.
 In fact, my website was partly inspired by the many older solo women I met while traveling across Africa and Asia.
-Their courage and indomitable spirit convinced there was no reason anyone should be concerned about traveling solo!
+Their courage and indomitable spirit convinced me there was no reason anyone should be concerned about traveling solo!

 I can also recommend certain resources that are either aimed at solo seniors, or that are highly suitable, for example the excellent site Transitions Abroad and its section on senior travel.
 I would also check out the indomitable Maggie Counihan, author of Backpacking to Freedom: Solo at Sixty.
-You'll also find some senior solo travel resources at Simplifying Life Choices.
-Another good place to find tips and interact is online - try the Still Going thread on Bootsnall (seems like it's not very active but has some good material) or Older Travelers over on the Lonely Planet's Thorn Tree (far more active).
-Hope this helps!
+You’ll also find some senior solo travel resources at Simplifying Life Choices.
+Another good place to find tips and interact is online with one of the few forums still online or on Facebook by searching for Senior Travel groups.

 by Kathy from New Zealand

 I have been alone for more than four years after leaving an abusive marriage of 13 years.
-I was an at home mother and only worked part-time most of my marriage life.
-I came out of divorce with not much due to a pre-nup.
+I was an at-home mother and only worked part-time most of my married life.
+I came out of a divorce with not much due to a prenup.
 I retrained and currently work in the travel industry.

-My kids are all grown-up.
-I don't own anything and I don't owe a single cent, no mortgage or hire purchase that could tie me back.
-I am no longer happy with my job and I'm getting old!
+My kids are all grown up.
+I don’t own anything and I don’t owe a single cent, no mortgage or hire purchase that could tie me back.
+I am no longer happy with my job and I’m getting older!
 I have spent the last three years visiting places I could not while I was married.
-I wanted to see the rest of the world; he wouldn't let me travel without him.
+I wanted to see the rest of the world; he wouldn’t let me travel without him.